 “As Vice-President of the European Parliament, my work is about making the local European and the European local.”

-Mairead McGuinness is Vice-President of the European Parliament and represents the Midlands North West constituency in Ireland.
+Mairead McGuinness is the First Vice-President of the European Parliament and represents the Midlands-North-West constituency in Ireland.

-Mairead chaired the Parliament’s investigation into the collapse of the Equitable Life assurance company which identified issues around weak financial regulation before the financial crisis of 2008.
+Mairead chaired the Parliament’s investigation into the collapse of the Equitable Life assurance company which identified issues around weak financial regulation.

 Prior to becoming an MEP she was a well-known journalist, broadcaster and commentator.